lifemapper/core/docs/developer/testingOverview.rst

 To avoid testing soon-to-be obsolete code, test the re-factored code which integrates single- and multi-species data and computations.
 Because the code is in process, some sections will not be ready for testing and may be skipped over temporarily.

-More detailed instructions covering the scope of tests and expected steps are at `Testing Scope and Steps`_
+#.
+More detailed instructions covering the scope of tests and expected steps
+   are at `Testing Scope and Steps`_
+#.
+Lifemapper standards are at `Coding Standards and Best Practices`_

 ************
 Testing data